influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/write_protocols/write_syntax.md

 - `db=<database>` REQUIRED - sets the target database for the write
 - `rp=<retention_policy>` - sets the target retention policy for the write.
-If not present the default retention policy is used
+If not present the `DEFAULT` retention policy is used
 - `u=<username>`, `p=<password>` - if authentication is enabled, you must authenticate as a user with write permissions to the target database
 - `precision=[n,u,ms,s,m,h]` - sets the precision of the supplied Unix time values.
 If not present timestamps are assumed to be in nanoseconds